 Caminada’s restaurant is the perfect example of a progressive kitchen of the future.
 In an isolated location that could be deemed nigh-on impossible to produce a restaurant with such sustainability credentials, the Schloss Schauenstein team have achieved a restaurant that leads the way in every element of environmental credentials and is a worthy winner of the Sustainable Restaurant Award 2019.

 +41 81 632 10 80

-The Sustainable Restaurant Award is given to the restaurant with the highest environmental and social responsibility rating, as ranked by audit partner the Sustainable Restaurant Association (SRA).
-In 2017 and 2018, applications were open to all restaurants in the 50 Best and 51-100 list and restaurants must self-nominate to be eligible.
-Azurmendi follows in the footsteps of Septime, the 2017 winner, and Relae, which won in 2016 and 2015.
+The Sustainable Restaurant Award is given to the restaurant with the highest environmental and social responsibility rating, as ranked by audit partner Food Made Good Global.
+Since 2017, applications are open to all restaurants in the 50 Best and 51-100 list and restaurants must self-nominate to be eligible.
+Schloss Schauenstein follows in the footstep of Azurmendi, the 2014 and 2018 winner, Septime, which received the award in 2017, and Relae, which won in 2016 and 2015.